CEI-lab/ece3400-2018/docs/lab3.md

 Choose one Arduino to be the transmitter and open the serial monitor for it.
 Type in “T” and hit enter.
 This will put it in Transmit mode.
 You should see this Arduino sending a timestamp.
 Switch to the serial monitor for the other Arduino and you should see it printing the received message.

 Once this is working, do some quick experiments with range and channel number.
-How far do the radios work at the chosen power level?
-Do you have any dropped packets?
+How far do the radios work at the chosen power level? (*Note that power level refers to a setting on the radio, never apply more than 3V to the supply pin*) Do you have any dropped packets?
 Is there any interference?
 Is this system reliable enough to work during the final competition?
 Your robot will be a maximum of 15ft from your base station.

 *Note:* If you wish to try different power levels, note that the commented values are INCORRECT.
 The enum names are “RF24_PA_MIN, RF24_PA_LOW, RF24_PA_HIGH, and RF24_PA_MAX.”
 There is no MED value that the code mentions.